 To use your G4 PTZ, you will need:

-- A network video recorder (NVR), such as the UniFi Dream Machine Pro (UDM-Pro), UniFi Network Video Recorder (UNVR), or Cloud Key Plus (UCK-G2-PLUS).
+- A network video recorder (NVR), such as the UniFi Dream Machine Pro (UDM Pro), UniFi Network Video Recorder (UNVR), or Cloud Key Gen2 Plus (UCK G2 PLUS).

-- A UniFi Protect Controller hosted on any of the NVRs above.
-For more detailed setup instructions, see UniFi Protect - Set up the UniFi Protect Controller.
+- A UniFi Protect application hosted on any of the NVRs above.
+For more detailed setup instructions, see UniFi Protect - Getting started.